-Complete the following steps to install additional DIMMs:
+Complete the following steps to install additional memory modules:

-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 7. - 2.
+- 1. Read the safety information beginning on page v and "Installation guidelines" on - 2.
 If you are not hot-swapping a DIMM, turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to replace the device.

-Attention: When moving the memory card, do not allow it to touch any components or structures inside the server.
+Attention: When moving the memory card, do not allow it to impact any components or structures inside the server.

-If you are hot-swapping a DIMM, make sure that the Memory Hot-Swap Enabled LED is lit.
+If you are hot swapping a DIMM, make sure that the Memory Hot-Swap Enabled LED is lit.

-- 3. Remove the memory card: - a.
-Open the memory card retention levers on the top of the memory card. - b.
+- 3. Remove the memory card. - a.
+Open the memory card retention levers (1 and 2) on the top of the memory card. - b.
 While holding the retention levers open, lift the memory card out of the server. - 4.
-Place a memory card on a flat, static-protective surface with the DIMM connectors facing up.
+Place the memory card on a flat non-conductive surface with the DIMM connectors facing up.